What is Setpoint Weight Loss And Why It Matters WAY More Than Calories

 The majority of people today suffer from chronic stress overload.
 But stress isn’t just limited to the mind.
 Plenty of studies show stress negatively impacts health — and weight.
 Chronic stress leads to chronically high cortisol levels.
 This leads to chronically high insulin levels (because cortisol triggers a release of insulin), which elevates setpoint weight.

-Fill your plate with lean protein, whole food fats, and be sure to fill up on non-starchy vegetables.
+Fill your plate with lean protein and whole food fats, and be sure to fill up on non-starchy vegetables.
 These foods have no effect on blood sugar levels.
 They fill you up fast, keep you full longer, and provide plenty of nutrition for your cells.
 These foods have been proven to heal your hormones and lower your setpoint weight.
-When you eat more of these foods, you will automatically eat less setpoint elevating ones.
+When you eat more of these foods, you will automatically eat fewer setpoint-elevating ones.

 Eating more non-starchy vegetables is especially important for lowering your setpoint weight.
 Find as many fun and creative ways to get more veggies as you can.
 One of the easiest ways to get more non-starchy veggies is to make green smoothies.
 Here’s a basic recipe for a green smoothie.